MaryamAdmz/CapstoneProject/README.md

 | Random Forest       | 0.7339           | 0.7190        | 15.95         |
 | XGBoost             | 0.7900           | 0.6612        | 7.10          |

+Model Performance Analysis:
+- Before hyperparameter tuning, the strongest performer was GaussianNB, which achieved the highest test accuracy (0.6942) despite a relatively modest training accuracy (0.6466).
+Other models such as SVM (0.6612) and XGBoost (0.6612) performed reasonably, while Decision Tree and Random Forest both settled at 0.6364 test accuracy.
+KNN remained the weakest with 0.5785 test accuracy.

+- After hyperparameter tuning, performance improved significantly.
+Random Forest and SVM both reached the top test accuracy of 0.7190, but their training performance tells an important story:

+   - Random Forest achieved 0.7339 train accuracy and 0.7190 test accuracy, showing only a small gap between training and testing performance.
+This indicates a good fit with relatively low overfitting.

+    - SVM, by contrast, had 0.6611 train accuracy and 0.7190 test accuracy.
+While it generalized well, the notably lower training score suggests that it underfit the data compared to Random Forest.

+ - XGBoost reached the highest training accuracy (0.7900), but its test accuracy plateaued at 0.6612, a clear sign of overfitting given the limited dataset size.

+   - Other models showed modest improvements but did not match the performance of Random Forest and SVM.
+Notably, GaussianNB declined in both train and test accuracy after tuning.

+Conclusion:
+Considering both training and testing accuracy, Random Forest is the most reliable model for this dataset.
+It offers strong test performance while maintaining balanced training accuracy, avoiding the underfitting risk seen in SVM and the overfitting problem of XGBoost.

 ## Next Steps and Recommendations